 Fingerprint Christmas Tree Cards Kids Can Make – When you make one reverse fingerprint Christmas tree card, you will get two fingerprint tree cards… A positive and a negative fingerprint card!
 A Homemade Christmas decoration family and friends can enjoy for years to come!

-Turn these into a keepsake gift by sending one to grandma and the other to grandpa so they end up with a set that they can frame and hang.
-A Christmas keepsake decoration they can enjoy for years to come!
+Turn positive and negative fingerprint Christmas tree cards into a keepsake gift by sending one fingerprint Christmas tree to grandma and the other fingerprint tree to grandpa so they end up with a set of fingerprint trees that they can frame and hang as a Christmas decoration!

-If your children are able to trace and use scissors well enough to cut out Christmas tree’s they can help with every step of this card making activity.
+If your children are able to trace and use scissors well enough to cut out Christmas trees they can help with every step of this Christmas card making activity.

-Reverse Fingerprint Christmas Tree Card Materials
+Fingerprint Christmas Tree Card Materials

 - Tempura paint

-- 50 Blank Greeting Cards & Envelopes 5×7 A7 White
+- Blank Greeting Cards & Envelopes 5×7 A7 White

 - Painters Tape

 - Glue Stick